 This resource is designed to give you a selection of teaching skills, to spark or maintain your interest in teaching.
-You could be a school student thinking about teaching or a future teacher already on a course.
+You could be a school student thinking about teaching or a future teacher on a teacher education course or a teacher in school.

 The resource draws on a national initiative called the Epistemic Insight Initiative – to give you tips on designing enquiries for primary school students.
 This will include thinking about what primary school children need to know about science and other scholarly disciplines they study.